facelessuser/soupsieve/docs/src/markdown/about/development.md

 ## Validation Tests

 In order to preserve good code health, a test suite has been put together with pytest (@pytest-dev/pytest).
-There are currently two kinds of tests: syntax and targeted.
 To run these tests, you can use the following command:

 ```
 py.test